vilkris4/zips/dynamic-plasma.md

 # Specification
 ## Momentum data structure and hash
-FusionPrice and WorkPrice properties are added to the momentum data structure and are included in the momentum hash.
+NextFusionPrice and NextWorkPrice properties are added to the momentum data structure and are included in the momentum hash.

 ```go
 type DynamicPlasmaMomentum struct {